Your guide to an incredible weekend of sport and how to watch it all

 Brought to you by NOW.

-There is some top-quality sporting action on TV over the weekend, from the Premier League to the Heineken Champions Cup, Formula 1 to golf and GAA.
+There is some amazing sport on over the weekend, from the Champions League final to the Heineken Champions Cup final and the most prestigious race on the Formula 1 calendar.

 And here is how to watch it with a NOW Sports and Sports Extra Membership.